Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/csharp/dotnetcore/console/README.md

 ### Using the .NET Core CLI

 Run the following command below from the directory that contains this sample.
-(We assume we did you performed a Debug build earlier)
+(We assume you performed a Debug build earlier)

 ```bash
 cd samples/bin/Debug/netcoreapp2.0